A Wall Street trader sells $100m: market platforms empower him, while charging 0.25% or less.

 Marking a market

 Economic activity is increasingly fluid.
 That makes markets pivotal.
-For example, someone in a job will access the labor market every few years, using job-boards to start discussions with employers.
-But as people have to rely on gig work, they can be in and out of the market every few hours in search of a next assignment.
-Platforms they use decide what they do, where they go, who they work for, and what they’re paid.
+Job-seekers, for example, typically access the labor market every few years.
+But as people have to rely on gig work, they can be in and out of the market several times a day in search of assignments.
+Platforms they use decide if they work, who for, where they must go, and what they’re paid.

 Beyond employment; services, travel, finance, and other parts of the economy are splintering in ways that drive up usage of marketplaces.
 But how good are these exchanges?
-Any forum in which sellers find buyers can be ranked on 5 fundamental factors.
+Any forum in which sellers find buyers can be ranked on 5 fundamental factors for anyone using it to earn.

-To see the difference that’s making, let’s compare two ambitious twentysomethings, a quarter of a mile apart.
-It’s Monday morning, both are in search of economic opportunity.
+For centuries, empowering “perfect markets” have been an academic abstract.
+New technologies are now delivering them, but only for an elite.
+To see the contrast, let’s compare two ambitious twentysomethings, a quarter of a mile apart.
+Both routinely rely on modernized markets.
+It’s Monday morning and they are each in search of opportunity.

 Trader Joe